CLVPartners

 • support for global dialogue on privacy and data protection issues.

-The European Data Protection Board also confirmed that it intends to continue to play an active role in shaping the regulatory environment for small and medium-sized enterprises („SME”).
+The Board also confirmed that it intends to continue to play an active role in shaping the regulatory environment for small and medium-sized enterprises („SME”).
 In addition, it has set as a priority to help SMEs comply with the law through specific tools and to contribute to raising public awareness of the importance of data protection rights.

 The Commission pointed out that the complexity of EU legislation hinders market entry and limits growth potential.
 In order to achieve the objective, set out in the report, in May 2025 it published its fourth so called omnibus package, in which the Commission proposed amendments to various EU rules, including those relating to GDPR rules on record keeping obligation.